 When it comes to embryo transfers, which is better: fresh or frozen?

-Many other clinics have adopted the practice of routine freeze-all cycles, rather than transferring a fresh embryo, with the belief that it will improve the pregnancy outcomes.
+Many other fertility clinics have adopted the practice of routine freeze-all cycles, rather than transferring a fresh embryo, with the belief that it will improve the pregnancy outcomes.

 This is, in fact, not the case.
 Recent research has shown that the use of frozen embryos over the use of fresh does not increase the chances of a successful pregnancy, in fact published data has shown there is no significant difference.